Parking Garage - Frequently Asked Questions

 What will the garage look like?

-Generally the building is expected to be 4 ½ stories high which will be lower than the new Hampton Inn.
+Generally the building is expected to be 4 to 4 ½ stories high which will be lower than the new Hampton Inn.
 It is proposed to have a green wall exterior made up of ivies and plants with structural accenting at the corners.
-You can view Rabideau Architects' renderings here and preliminary drawings here.
-Answers to design questions can be found here.
+It will also have murals.
+Renderings are available on the city’s web site.

 Can Net Zero principles be applied?

-The building will have solar panels on the top floor and may use district heating to assist with snow removal in exposed areas.
+The building will accommodate solar panels on the top floor and may use district heating to assist with snow removal in exposed areas.

 If there is a long term reduction in car use, the City will systematically reduce parking in other surface lots and on streets to open up new re-use opportunities.